 You know that good underwear, especially bras, can change your appearance.
 Bras can hide and camouflage your pectus carinatum.

-We are starting with explaining what underwires are and how to choose them.
+We are starting by explaining what underwires are and how to choose them.

 Underwires help transfer the weight of your breasts into the band of your bra, giving extra support and lift.
 They also help shape your breasts and keep them from swelling into your armpits.